Track Changes How-To Guide for Collaboration during Editing and Proofreading of Manuscripts

-The author’s work will be specific to Accept, Reject, and Comment buttons.
-Your editor has spent a lot of time creating suggestions (insertions or deletions) that polish your written word so it is clear and concise while preserving your creative voice.
-Using the tools properly and communicating with your editor will ensure the resulting work is the best it can be.
-Editing is a collaborative process and these tools enable you to collaborate, efficiently and effectively, if used properly.
+Your editor creates suggestions (insertions or deletions) and comment boxes to prompt revisions the author should make to polish your written word so it is clear and concise while preserving your creative voice.
+Using the Track Changes tool properly to effectively communicate with your editor will ensure the resulting work is the best it can be.
+Editing is a collaborative process and these tools enable you to collaborate efficiently and effectively.

 Let’s look at the document tool bar at the top: